lucastvms/doity-project/README.md

 # to let the project ready execute each step bellow

-download the zip file of the project and unzip the into a project-folder
+download the zip file of the project and unzip it into a project-folder

 in the terminal go to the project-folder and run the command: composer install